What Is Parallel Play in Childhood?

 6 Stages of Play Skill Development

-Although children progress at various rates through these stages, most children go through these six stages as their play skills develop.
+Most children go through these six stages as their play skills develop.
+Children progress at various rates through these stages.

-Parallel Play: two children play next to each other without interacting while enjoying the same toys or play space.
+Parallel play: two children play next to each other without interacting while enjoying the same toys or play space.
+This play is not social play but it is close in proximity to a peer.
 This stage is an important one that 2-year-old children will begin demonstrating.
+You can see this in early childhood education centers.

-Sharing & Showing: children play next to each other while showing their favorite toys or sharing objects with a playmate.
+Sharing & showing: children play next to each other while showing their favorite toys or sharing objects with a playmate.
 They may or may not talk or play together much.
 They are simply enjoying the toys or activity by sharing toys or materials.
-We want to see this next stage of social development in place by preschool.
+We want to see this next stage of social development in place by preschool (2 years to 3 years).

-Joint Interactive or Cooperative Play: little ones and young children begin interacting socially in preschool.
+Joint interactive or cooperative play: little ones and young children begin interacting socially in preschool.
 At this stage, you want to see your child participating more and more with peers through back-and-forth exchanges.
 Children interact when they build block towers together, play chase, go up and down the slide together, or do a puppet show.
 They may or may not talk while interacting.
-They are simply playing together physically, cooperating, and taking turns in the same activity.
+They are simply playing together physically, cooperating, and taking turns in the same activity (4 years).

-Pretend or Fantasy Play: as children reach pre-K and elementary school, you will want to see them engaging in fantasy play.
+Pretend or fantasy play: as children reach pre-K and elementary school (4 years to 5 years), you will want to see them engaging in fantasy play.
 This play may include acting out themes like Star Wars, ponies, or princesses.
 The kids pretend that they are the characters in some fantasy setting.
 This fantasy play includes ‘taking on a character as an agent of action.’
-That is, they might pretend that they are the princess trapped in the castle or that they are the Jedi night saving the empire.
+That is, they might pretend that they are the princess trapped in the castle.
+They might pretend that they are the Jedi knight saving the empire.
 They may even take on the character’s voice and mannerisms in play.

-Symbolic Play: one of the highest levels of play is called ‘symbolic’ play, and we want to see these skills emerge throughout childhood.
+Symbolic play: one of the highest levels of play is called ‘symbolic’ play, and we want to see these skills emerge throughout childhood.
 This stage includes imagining that an object is more than its obvious use.
-For example, a child with good symbolic play skills can imagine that a cup is a rocket ship or that a block tower is a building.
+For example, a child with good symbolic play skills can imagine that a cup is a rocket ship or that a block tower is a building (3 to 5 years old).
 They begin creating elaborate play sequences with peers.

-Shared Enjoyment: Throughout childhood and human development, you will want to see a child, teen, or adult enjoying the company of others.
-Examples include hiding under a blanket with a parent or sibling, swinging on the swing set with a playmate, or laughing wholeheartedly at an inside joke.
-Shared enjoyment does not require advanced conversation.
-It may include observable signs like eye contact, laughing, gleefully running around together, smiling, and generally staying engaged throughout the interaction.
+Shared enjoyment: Throughout childhood and human development, you will want to see a child, teen, or adult enjoying the company of others.
+Examples include hiding under a blanket with a parent or sibling, swinging on the swing set with a playmate, or laughing at an inside joke.
+Shared enjoyment does not need advanced conversation.
+Eye contact, laughter, and smiles are all observable signs of shared enjoyment.

 Symptoms of Parallel Play Issues in Children